mind-ashish/us-airlines-tweets-sentiment-analysis/README.md

 First the data is pre-processed using nltk.
 Then i saved the pre-processed data in a file, so that one can easily use this directly into colab, aws etc.

-I used countvectorizer to generate features for data, which use one-hot encding Then i applied various classifiers and ML models like Neural networks, for prediction.
+I used countvectorizer to generate features for data, which uses one-hot encoding Then i applied various classifiers and ML models like Neural networks, for prediction.

 Predictions from different models are saved in result files.